 Désolé, la version française de cette page ne peut être offerte pour le moment.

 Genome editing, also called gene editing, techniques are a type of genetic engineering, resulting in the creation of genetically modified organisms (GMOs).
 Genome editing is a collection of techniques that alter the genetic material of genetic material of plants, animals and microbes.
 The aim is to insert, delete or otherwise change a DNA sequence at a specific, targeted site or sites in the genome.
-These new genetic engineering techniques raise many of the same risk questions as earlier techniques of genetic engineering, and raise the same environmental, social, economic and ethical concerns.
+These new genetic engineering (genetic modification or GM) techniques raise many of the same risk questions as earlier techniques of genetic engineering, and raise the same environmental, social, economic and ethical concerns.

 The new techniques can make it easier and faster to genetically engineer a wider range of organisms, for more purposes.
 They are powerful research tools that are being used to better understand gene function and, in particular, to genetically modify mice and other research animals to study human diseases.
 They are also being used to experiment with creating new GM crop plants and farm animals.
 The biotechnology industry argues that genome editing should not be classified as genetic modification, and should not be regulated or labelled.